Frequently asked questions about earnings data from the Current Population Survey (CPS)

 Since 2003, the occupational classification system used for the CPS has included a "chief executives" classification.

-Data users should be aware, however, that this classification includes a number of jobs that fall outside the general definition of corporate executive: for example,
+Data users should be aware, however, that this classification is not restricted to the private sector, and includes a number of jobs that fall outside the general definition of corporate executive: for example,

 school superintendents, college presidents, and government executives such as governors, mayors, and city managers.